-The regularly scheduled seminars will be held on Thursday mornings, from 9 - 11am in Conference Room C at CCCHR, unless otherwise noted.
-Residents will be expected to attend all seminars and arrive prepared, having read all assigned readings and completed all pre-seminar assignments.
-The specific schedule will be sent electronically to residents as speakers are confirmed, with no less than one month notice.
+The regularly scheduled seminars will be held on Thursday mornings.
+Residents will be expected to attend all seminars and arrive prepared, having read all assigned readings and completed all preseminar assignments.
+The specific schedule will be sent electronically to residents as speakers are confirmed.
 Residents are expected to consult their Outlook Calendars for specifics on these meetings and "accept" all meeting requests sent by the Training Director.